smarthomeNG/plugins/visu/README.md

 #   smartvisu_dir = False
 </pre>

-### visu_dir ###
+### visu_dir
 ** Only used for **old visu** (not for smartVISU) **

- Directory in which the generated web pages of the old visa are stored
+ Directory in which the generated web pages of the old visa are stored.

 ### generator_dir
 ** Only used for **old visu** (not for smartVISU) **

-Source directory of the templates for generating web pages
+Source directory of the templates for generating web pages.

 ### ip
 This plugins listens by default on every IP address of the host.